 Safeguarding and Welfare

-To contact the Essex Safeguarding Children Board call 03456037627 or go to https://www.escb.co.uk/
+Alternatively, to contact the Essex Safeguarding Children Board please call 0345 6037627 or visit https://www.escb.co.uk/.

 Prevent Duty and Counter-Radicalisation